 Frequently Asked Questions

-1. Q: What is the Service Need Differential?
+1. Q: What is the Difficult to Staff Incentive Differential (DTSID), also known as the Service Need Differential (SND)?

-A: As implemented at the Department of State, Service Need Differential (SND), or Difficult-to-Staff Incentive Differential (DTSID) is an additional 15% over basic compensation that is paid at the end of each year of the tour of duty of employees who agree to serve 3 years at one of the SND-identified posts.
-(Other agencies are free to make their own implementation within the scope of the SND section, DSSR 1000.)
-The head of an agency may grant a Difficult-to-Staff Incentive Differential to an employee assigned to a differential post upon a determination that especially adverse conditions of environment warrant additional pay as a recruitment and retention incentive to fill the employee's position at that post.
+A: The DTSID/SND is an additional up to 15% over basic compensation that may be paid periodically (such as biweekly) or in a lump sum (such as yearly) as determined by each agency.
+The head of an agency or designee may grant this differential to an employee permanently assigned to a post with a post hardship differential of 5% or higher upon a determination that especially adverse conditions of environment warrant additional pay as a recruitment and retention incentive to fill the employee's position at that post.
 For more information, see DSSR 1000.

-2. Q: Which posts are designated as SND posts?
+2. Q: Which posts are designated as DTSID/SND posts?

-A: Each agency is responsible for establishing its own list of SND locations/positions.
-For the Department of State, a list of the posts currently designated as SND posts can be found on the Human Resources/Career Development (HR/CDA) intranet web site.
+A: Each agency is responsible for establishing its own list of DTSID/SND locations/positions.
+For the Department of State, a list of the posts currently designated as SND posts can be found on the Global Talent Management/Career Development (GTM/CDA) intranet web site.
 It is updated each year prior to the bidding cycle.
 For other agencies, contact your Personnel Office.